Medical Policy: 02.01.53

 Based on the review of the peer reviewed medical literature there are limited studies, primarily case series with small patient populations.
 These studies suggest that high intensity focused ultrasound (HIFU) may be promising non-invasive tool for nodular thyroid disease, but the available evidence is insufficient data to draw conclusions regarding HIFU for this indication.
 The evidence is insufficient to determine the effects on net health outcomes.

-Other Local Therapies: Local therapies have been investigated for the treatment of localized prostate cancer in the initial disease and recurrent settings, with the goals of reducing side effects and matching the cancer control of therapies.
-At this time, the panel recommends only cryosurgery and high intensity focused ultrasound (HIFU) as options for radiation therapy recurrence in the absence of metastatic disease.
+Many local therapies have been investigated for the treatment of localized prostate cancer in the initial disease and recurrent settings, with the goals of reducing side effects and matching the cancer control of therapies.
+Cryotherapy or other local therapies are not recommended as routine primary therapy for localized prostate cancer due to lack of long-term data comparing these treatments to radiation or radical prostatectomy.
+At this time, the panel recommends only cryosurgery and high intensity focused ultrasound (HIFU; category 2B) as local therapy options for radiation therapy recurrence in the absence of metastatic disease.

 In 2017, the American Urological Association (AUA), American Society for Radiation Oncology (ASTRO) and Society of Urologic Oncology (SUO) issued a guideline on clinically localized prostate cancer, which included the following guideline statements regarding high intensity focused ultrasound (HIFU):

 The Panel recommends that if HIFU is offered as an alternative treatment modality for localized prostate cancer, it should be done within the context of a clinical trial.
 Prospective randomized or comparative trials with other treatment modalities are lacking.
-Published five year oncologic outcomes are variable and attributable to the lack of consensus on objective response criteria.
-Whole prostate ablation utilizing HIFU with or without short term ADT has been associated with a comparable incidence of post treatment incontinence, bladder neck/urethral stricture and rectouretheral fistulae.
+Published five year oncologic outcomes are variable and attributable to the lack of consensus on objective response criteria.78 However, it has been recognized that the PSA nadir level after whole gland HIFU is predictive of biochemical recurrence.261 The Panel awaits the results of well-designed comparative clinical trials in order to define the appropriate role of this technology in the management of localized prostate cancer.
+Whole prostate ablation utilizing HIFU with or without short term neoadjuvant ADT has been associated with a comparable incidence of post-treatment incontinence, bladder neck/urethral stricture, and rectourethral fistulae.

 The 2011 American College of Radiology Expert Panel on Radiation Oncology-Prostate Work Group’s guideline on locally advanced (high risk) prostate cancer does not mention the use of HIFU in the list of treatment options.
 The summary states that HIFU is currently an experimental therapy.